Bug report #9431

 Note relationship fields are defined as int4 in PostgreSQL.

 #1 Updated by Andreas Neumann over 7 years ago

 Jeremy - I am not the developer of this feature.
 But yes - currently, the tables are all fetched to the client and then the relationship is built on the client.
 This is necessary because QGIS supports also file-based data sources.

 However, Matthias, the author of this feature plans to do a QGIS expression to database-expression compiler that should be able to do the filtering in the database.
 You will have to be patient and wait a bit though.
 It won't be released with QGIS 2.2.

-#3 Updated by Matthias Kuhn almost 7 years ago
+#3 Updated by Matthias Kuhn over 7 years ago

 - Status changed from Open to Feedback

 - Affected QGIS version changed from 2.0.1 to master

 It would be very helpful if you could attach a stacktrace of your crash and check how the memory consumption behaves before the crash, so we could try to figure out, where exactly the problem is.